MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 hostname as the `host`.

 * The "service" is the information source identified by the `authority` and `scheme` of the URI, capable of providing access to the resource.
+For HTTPS URIs, the "service" corresponds to an HTTPS "origin" {{?RFC6454}}.
+* The "service name" is the `host` portion of the authority.
-* The "authority address" is the authority's hostname and a port number implied by the scheme or specified in the URI.
+* The "authority endpoint" is the authority's hostname and a port number implied by the scheme or specified in the URI.
 * An "alternative endpoint" is a hostname, port number, and other associated instructions to the client on how to reach an instance of service.